neophob/PixelController/README.md

 **Valid commands**:

         CHANGE_GENERATOR_A          # of parameters: 1     <INT> change first generator for current visual CHANGE_GENERATOR_B          # of parameters: 1     <INT> change first generator for current visual CHANGE_EFFECT_A             # of parameters: 1     <INT> change first effect for current visual CHANGE_EFFECT_B             # of parameters: 1     <INT> change second effect for current visual CHANGE_MIXER                # of parameters: 1     <INT> change mixer for current visual CURRENT_VISUAL              # of parameters: 1     <INT> select actual visual CURRENT_COLORSET            # of parameters: 1     <INT> select actual ColorSet

         CHANGE_OUTPUT_VISUAL        # of parameters: 1     <INT> change visual for current output CHANGE_OUTPUT_FADER         # of parameters: 1     <INT> change fader for current output CHANGE_ALL_OUTPUT_VISUAL    # of parameters: 1     <INT> change visual for all outputs CHANGE_ALL_OUTPUT_FADER     # of parameters: 1     <INT> change fader for all outputs CURRENT_OUTPUT              # of parameters: 1     <INT> select current output

-	BLINKEN                     # of parameters: 1     <STRING> file to load for the blinkenlights generator IMAGE                       # of parameters: 1     <STRING> image to load for the simple image generator TEXTDEF                     # of parameters: 1     <INT> select texture deformation option, 1-11 COLOR_SCROLL_OPT            # of parameters: 1     <INT> select color scroll fading direction, 1-14 COLOR_FADE_LENGTH           # of parameters: 1     <INT> fading length for the color fade generator COLOR_SCROLL_LENGTH         # of parameters: 1     <INT> fading distance for the color scroll generator TEXTWR                      # of parameters: 1     <STRING> update text for textwriter generator CHANGE_BRIGHTNESS           # of parameters: 1     <INT> output brightness 0 ..
-100 OSC_GENERATOR1              # of parameters: 1     <BLOB> contains 4096 bytes of image data (64x64x8bpp) OSC_GENERATOR2              # of parameters: 1     <BLOB> contains 4096 bytes of image data (64x64x8bpp)
+        BLINKEN                     # of parameters: 1     <STRING> file to load for the blinkenlights generator IMAGE                       # of parameters: 1     <STRING> image to load for the simple image generator TEXTDEF                     # of parameters: 1     <INT> select texture deformation option, 1-11 ZOOMOPT                     # of parameters: 1     <INT> select zoom options 1-4 COLOR_SCROLL_OPT            # of parameters: 1     <INT> select color scroll fading direction, 1-14 COLOR_FADE_LENGTH           # of parameters: 1     <INT> fading length for the color fade generator TEXTWR                      # of parameters: 1     <STRING> update text for textwriter generator TEXTWR_OPTION               # of parameters: 1     <INT> set mode textwriter (pingpong scroller, left scroller) CHANGE_BRIGHTNESS           # of parameters: 1     <INT> output brightness 0 ..
+100 OSC_GENERATOR1              # of parameters: 1     <BLOB> contains 4096 bytes (64x64x8bpp) or 12288 bytes (64x64x24bpp) of image data (depending on internal size)
+        OSC_GENERATOR2              # of parameters: 1     <BLOB> contains 4096 bytes (64x64x8bpp) or 12288 bytes (64x64x24bpp) of image data (depending on internal size)

         CHANGE_THRESHOLD_VALUE      # of parameters: 1     <INT> select current threshold for the threshold effect, 0-255 CHANGE_ROTOZOOM             # of parameters: 1     <INT> select angle for the rotozoom effect, -127-127

-	STATUS                      # of parameters: 0     refresh whole gui STATUS_MINI                 # of parameters: 0     just refresh parts of the gui CHANGE_PRESENT              # of parameters: 1     <INT> select current present id CHANGE_SHUFFLER_SELECT      # of parameters: 14    14 times <INT>, 14 parameter to enable or disable the shuffler option (gets changed in the random mode), 0=OFF, 1=ON
+        STATUS                      # of parameters: 0     <NO PARAM> refresh whole gui STATUS_MINI                 # of parameters: 0     <NO PARAM> just refresh parts of the gui CHANGE_PRESENT              # of parameters: 1     <INT> select current present id CHANGE_SHUFFLER_SELECT      # of parameters: 15    15 times <INT>, parameter to enable or disable the shuffler option (gets changed in the random mode), 0=OFF, 1=ON
-	SAVE_PRESENT                # of parameters: 0     save current present settings
-	LOAD_PRESENT                # of parameters: 0     load current present settings
+        SAVE_PRESENT                # of parameters: 0     <NO PARAM> save current present settings LOAD_PRESENT                # of parameters: 0     <NO PARAM> load current present settings RANDOM                      # of parameters: 1     <ON|OFF> enable/disable random mode
-	RANDOM                      # of parameters: 1     <ON|OFF> enable/disable random mode
+        RANDOM_PRESET_MODE          # of parameters: 1     <ON|OFF> enable/disable random preset mode
-	RANDOMIZE                   # of parameters: 0     one shot randomizer PRESET_RANDOM               # of parameters: 0     one shot randomizer, use a pre-stored present JMX_STAT                    # of parameters: 0     show JMX runtime statistic, default port: 1337 (use the -p switch) SCREENSHOT                  # of parameters: 0     save screenhot FREEZE                      # of parameters: 0     toggle pause mode
+        RANDOMIZE                   # of parameters: 0     <NO PARAM> one shot randomizer PRESET_RANDOM               # of parameters: 0     <NO PARAM> one shot randomizer, use a pre-stored present JMX_STAT                    # of parameters: 0     <NO PARAM> show JMX runtime statistic, default port: 1337 (use the -p switch)
+        SCREENSHOT                  # of parameters: 0     <NO PARAM> save screenhot FREEZE                      # of parameters: 0     <NO PARAM> toggle pause mode TOGGLE_INTERNAL_VISUAL      # of parameters: 0     <NO PARAM> show/hide internal visual to save CPU

 ## IT DOES NOT WORK!